AxisCommunications/acap-computer-vision-sdk-examples/README.md

 * [opencv-qr-decoder-python](./opencv-qr-decoder-python/)
   * A Python example which detects and decodes QR codes in the video stream using OpenCV.
 * [parameter-api-cpp](./parameter-api-cpp/)
-  * A C++ example which reads device parameters using the Parameter-API.
+  * A C++ example which reads camera parameters using the beta version of the Parameter-API.
 * [parameter-api-python](./parameter-api-python/)
-  * A Python example which reads device parameters using the Parameter-API.
+  * A Python example which reads camera parameters using the beta version of the Parameter-API.
 * [pose-estimator-with-flask](./pose-estimator-with-flask/)
   * A Python example which implements pose estimation on a video stream from the camera, and publish the output on a video stream using flask.
 * [web-server](./web-server/)